Abuse, Neglect, Exploitation, and Misappropriation Reporting

 Key Takeaways

-- Kansas CNAs are mandatory reporters and must report suspected abuse, neglect, exploitation, or misappropriation promptly through the required facility and state reporting process.
+- Kansas CNAs are mandatory reporters and must report suspected abuse, neglect, exploitation, or misappropriation promptly through facility policy and to KDADS at 1-800-842-0078 for adult care homes.

-- Abuse may be physical, verbal, emotional, sexual, financial, or related to improper restraint, intimidation, punishment, or rough handling.
+- Abuse may be physical, verbal, emotional, sexual, or financial, and includes improper restraint, intimidation, punishment, and rough handling.

-- Neglect includes failure to provide needed care, hygiene, food, water, supervision, assistive devices, call-light response, or protection from preventable harm.
+- Neglect is the failure to provide needed care, hygiene, food, fluids, supervision, assistive devices, or timely call-light response, causing or risking harm.

-A CNA does not need proof.
-Suspicion can come from a resident's statement, unusual injuries, fear of a caregiver, missing belongings, poor hygiene, untreated pain, dehydration signs, repeated unanswered call lights, or witnessing rough treatment.
-The CNA reports what was seen, heard, measured, or said.
-The nurse and facility leadership handle assessment, investigation, notifications, and protective steps.
+A CNA does not need proof; reasonable suspicion is enough.
+Suspicion may arise from a resident's statement, unusual injuries, fear of a caregiver, missing belongings, poor hygiene, untreated pain, dehydration signs, repeatedly unanswered call lights, or witnessing rough treatment.
+The CNA reports what was seen, heard, measured, or said, and the nurse and facility leadership handle assessment, investigation, notifications, and protective steps.

 Terms and warning signs